|

 This "fill" includes re-sanitizing and re-applying the gel where it

-What are gel nails?
+has grown out. (back to top) What are gel nails?
 How do they differ from (LPS

 or "acrylic") Liquid and Powder Systems?